price for services: $200 per 55 minute session

 All of this means that not enough can be said about undoing aloneness.
 Being in the presence of someone who cares, who listens deeply, who asks questions to help you reflect on your own inner process, can help you feel not alone.
 Being not alone is essential, but it's actually not the only thing that works.

 The truth is that talking alone isn't the only answer.
 It also is essential to work with an understanding of neural integration and the disruption of long term potentiation patterns.
 When dealing with trauma memory reconsolidation is essential.
 Reconsolidation can occur through experiential work such as Sand Tray, ETT, EDMR, and IFS.
-(These should all be links) Memory reconsolidation can also be done while talking.
+Memory reconsolidation can also be done while talking.
 We just need to talk in a particular way, making sure to highlight the entire neural network as it shows up.
 Often this does involve having more awareness of the sensations in your body, movements that are waiting in the muscles and images that are linked to the emotional process.
 So talking alone doesn't fix it, but undoing aloneness while following the brain's path to healing does.

 What’s your go to first question for a client and why?